Orthogonal-by-construction augmentation of physics-based input-output models: Theoretical analysis

-\begin{rem} For the noiseless case, i.e., when $e_k\equiv 0$, the error value for $\theta_\mathrm{b}$ in \eqref{eq:error_val} holds for all $N$, provided that all other conditions of Theorem~\ref{thm:consistency} are satisfied.
+\begin{rem} For the noiseless case, i.e., when $e_k\equiv 0$, the error expression for $\theta_\mathrm{b}$ in \eqref{eq:error_val} holds for all $N$ provided that all other conditions of Theorem~\ref{thm:consistency} are satisfied.
 In this scenario, attaining the global minimum of the cost function implies that the exact dynamics of the data-generating system are recovered on the training data.
-In contrast, when $e_k \neq 0$, this equivalence holds only in a statistical sense, which motivates the $N\to\infty$ condition in \eqref{eq:baseline_consistency}. \end{rem}
+In contrast, when $e_k \neq 0$, this equivalence holds only in a statistical sense, which motivates the asymptotic ($N\to\infty$) nature of \eqref{eq:baseline_consistency}. \end{rem}